tuxerrante/kapparmor/README.md

 ## Release process
 1. Commits and tags [should be signed](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).
-1. Update `config/config` file with the right app and chart version.
+2. Update `config/config` file with the right app, chart and go version.
-1. Do the same in the chart manifest `charts/kapparmor/Chart.yaml`.
+3. Do the same in the chart manifest `charts/kapparmor/Chart.yaml`.
-1. Test it on a local cluster with `./build` scripts and following [docs/testing.md](docs/testing.md) instructions (go test, go lint, helm lint, helm template, helm install dry run...).
+4. Test it on a local cluster with `./build` scripts and following [docs/testing.md](docs/testing.md) instructions (go test, go lint, helm lint, helm template, helm install dry run...).
-1. Update the chart Changelog with the most relevant commits of this release, this will automatically fill the release page.
+5. Update the chart Changelog with the most relevant commits of this release, this will automatically fill the release page.
-1. Open the PR.
+6. Open the PR.
-1. Merge.
+7. Merge.
-1. Tag.
+8. Tag.